Chaostreff-Potsdam/mddns/README.md

 # Managed Dynamic DNS

-Another Webfrontend + API to PowerDNS with a clear user-to-record centered design.
+Another Webfrontend + API to PowerDNS with a clear user-to-recordname centered design.